 I decided to go back and do another bushcraft course.
 Something I hadn’t done one for a long time, mostly working on my own skills with the club.
 I signed up for Paul Kirtleys Intermediate course as it mentioned that there was a challenging element to it.
-I didn’t think much of it but one or two people I know, knew about the course and mentioned that it was quite tough.
+I didn’t give course selection too much consideration but one or two people I know, knew about the course and mentioned that it was quite tough.
 Someone even rang me giving me advice on the course, which I found surprising.
 I just wanted 6 days in the woods for a break and learn some new skills.
-I didn’t pay too much attention to the course content.
+I didn’t pay too much attention to the advertised course content.
 I did however want to improve my hand drill technique and material selection.
 So that was probably my only goal going over

 The course is run in Sussex.
 I got a flight to Gatwick and public transport to Withyham which is beside the course area.
 I arrived a day early because of how the timings worked out with flights and was allowed to stay on the course site a day early.
 Excellent!
 An extra day in the woods.
 Having the extra day also allowed me to start foraging for material as I had been fore-warned.
 I helped Paul and Henry set up the course equipment for students arriving the next day.